hewison-chris/agora-cl-docs/website/docs/contribute/bugreports.md

 ## The bug report template

-Below is the standard bug report template used by all of Prysm's official repositories.
+Below is the standard bug report template used by all of Agora-cl's official repositories.

 ```sh
 <!--- Provide a general summary of the issue in the Title above -->